-Grasping a hold of my knife and fork, I stabbed the chicken on my plate, sliced it into bite size pieces, pierced one, and raised it into my mouth.
+Grasping hold of my knife and fork, I stabbed the chicken on my plate, sliced it into bite-size pieces, pierced one, and raised it into my mouth.
 I watched my uncles use their bare hands to eat the greasy food.
 I also knew Papi would reach over and smack my hands if I did the same.
 Since returning from Sicily, I had taken my meals in my room.
 I could hear Uncle Theodore complaining loudly that I was acting childish.
 Despite the fact that I was furious at Papi for keeping my adoption and royalty title a secret, I overheard his soft voice over-ruling his brother.
 Let the boy be.
 I know exactly how he feels.

 I always thought I knew Uncle Theodore.
-He worked on the farms from sunrise-to-sunset beside George and Conrad tending the animals, planting the gardens, taking care of the expensive farm equipment.
+He worked on the farms from sunrise to sunset beside George and Conrad tending the animals, planting the gardens, and taking care of the expensive farm equipment.
 After supper, he would retire to the parlor and work on his oil paintings.
 He carried a faded-leather, art kit from the early nineteen-hundreds.
 Inside was a rainbow of tubes, and expensive brushes.
-I watched him squeeze globs on the paint board, and use his fingers to paint the bare canvas background, and switch to the brushes for the baby angel.
+I watched him squeeze globs on the paint board, use his fingers to paint the bare canvas background, and switch to the brushes for the baby angel.
 He always painted the same thing, a petite cherub with golden hair, and blue eyes resting in an abandoned cemetery, in the forest, beside the river.
 I asked him about his fascination with angels.
 He responded with, I'm painting my dreams.
 He seemed to dream about angels a lot.

 Sometimes Conrad would come over, and Uncle Theodore would give him that week's painting.
 Conrad's face would brighten, and he would thank him.
 He kept the photos all over his bedroom wall.
 I didn't know the story of how they first met as teenagers back in 1904 until a few moments ago.
 As Uncle Theodore told his story, I could see a young Conrad behind the drugstore counter, his bright eyes widening in amazement at the four children that Catrina Mueller had taken in.
 I could see Conrad reach up to nervously twirl his blonde hair as Papi and his brothers drank their hot chocolate.

 The more Uncle Theodore told his story, the more Papi kept pulling me closer to him as if the truth would cause me to rush from the room.
-At first I believed the secret to be Papi and Uncle Dylan were twins.
+At first, I believed the secret Papi and Uncle Dylan were twins.
 How delightful!
 I didn't say anything as Dr. Francis read over Catrina's diary.
 I wondered why it was such a mystery.
 Did Uncle Dylan reject the royal title?
 I still didn't understand that part of my life.
 The title meant nothing in America.
 Our ancestors owned a lot of land in Sicily, and centuries ago they owned a villa.
 Royalty only existed in England.
 All others were just titles and land.